beata-malachowska/kickstarter-analysis/README.md

 ## Overview of Project

 Kickstarter dataset was used in order to perform an analysis to show which compaigns are successful one.
-(They asked me to do it at the BootCamp training so I did it.)

 ### Purpose